 RV Refrigerator Types

-When it comes to RVs, including new motorhomes and used motorhomes, you’ll see either compressor-driven refrigerators or absorption refrigerators.
-Absorption refrigerators tend to be most common.
-You’ll also see the term “residential-style refrigerator.”
 Unfortunately, this term can be confusing.
-Some RVers and RV manufacturers use that term to refer to the design, and others to mean a refrigerator that was designed for use in a fixed residence.
+Some RVers and RV manufacturers use that term to refer to the design, and others to mean a refrigerator designed for use in a fixed residence.
 Let’s clarify some info on how different RV refrigerators work.

 Absorption refrigerators provide more flexibility because you can switch to propane to conserve power.
 Switching to propane also helps you stay out longer without shore power.
 They generally don’t cool as quickly, evenly, or efficiently.
 You also must park the RV almost perfectly level for the fridge to function properly.